Features

 In many buildings, corner units are often among the most highly coveted.
 Their double exposures bring double the natural light and views, and this can also offer greater square footage than their single exposure counterparts.
 However, those seeking corner units should be prepared to pay for the privilege - some buildings only have so many corner units, which drives their prices up.
 Additionally, while some boutique condos allow every unit to have a corner exposure, these are often at the luxury end of the price spectrum.

-Savvy designers and developers recognize how valuable the corner unit has become, and a new crop of buildings has come to embrace curved edges as opposed to sharp corners.
-Not only do these make a dramatic statement at the streetscape level, but they also fill the homes inside with incredible natural light.
+Not only do buildings with such gracefully curved corners make a dramatic statement at the streetscape level and in the city skyline, but they also fill the homes inside with incredible natural light.
 Additionally, the shape of the building can lead to truly one-of-a-kind interior floor plates.
 We take a look at New York's most impressive buildings with curved facades.

 50 West Street